Head of House - Mr R Watson

 Students are appointed to senior positions of importance within the House.
 This year we have a tremendous array of hardworking and diligent individuals who will be representing their House with distinction.

-This year's two talented sporting students who will assist the Sports Captains in the organisation of teams involved in the Inter house competitions are:
+Below are this year’s talented sporting students who will assist the Sports Captains in the organisation of teams involved in the Inter house competitions.
+As a result of a pastoral restructure, we have two additional Vice Captains for the forthcoming academic year.